 Can antibiotics treat gum disease?

-In our Lansdale office, we use antibiotics with gum disease treatment.
+In our Lansdale office, we use antibiotics to treat gum disease.
 Antibiotics can remove harmful bacteria from the mouth.
-After scaling and root planing treatment, we will place antibiotics in the gum pockets to kill the remaining bacteria.
+After scaling and root planing treatment, we place antibiotics in the gum pockets to kill the remaining bacteria.

-We will not recommend taking antibiotics on their own to treat gum disease.
-Antibiotics will only temporarily treat bacteria.
-You will need additional professional dental treatments and good oral hygiene to maintain your smile if you have gum disease.
+We do not recommend taking antibiotics alone to treat gum disease.
+Antibiotics only temporarily treat bacteria.
+If you have gum disease, you will need additional professional dental treatments and good oral hygiene to maintain your smile.

 Can gum disease lead to tooth loss?